 Seeking to restrict EU migration would very likely mean losing membership of the single market, as it conflicts with the basic EU principle of freedom of movement.
-As has become clear over the past few months, to "take back control" would in all likelihood require fully leaving the EU i.e. a "hard Brexit".

 In the years before 2016, international legislation was leaning towards greater liberalisation of the movement of labour as the global trade in services grows.
 Recent events here and abroad have now thrown this into doubt and could have potentially negative side effects for construction.